Basilan Steel: 2025–present: Revival and full-time return to the MPBL

 The team's revival in 2025 was noted for the acquisitions of PBA veterans Alex Cabagnot (left) and Arwind Santos (middle).
-Greg Slaughter (right) was later acquired mid-season.

 On November 27, 2024, in an interview with Snow Badua on SPIN.ph, Sumisip mayor Julz Hataman announced the revival of the Basilan franchise and its full-time return to the MPBL.
 Funding the team's comeback to the regional league was shipping company Starhorse Shipping Lines.

 Ahead of the 2025 season, the team acquired PBA veterans Alex Cabagnot and Arwind Santos as well as all-stars Rabeh Al-Hussaini, Emman Calo, and Jeff Viernes to join the returning team.
 The team also appointed Mac Tan, who won the inaugural MPBL championship with the Batangas City Athletics, as the head coach.
 Former PBA players Rich Alvarez and Rob Labagala also join the coaching staff as two of four assistants.
 Mid-season, the team also acquired Greg Slaughter, who was previously with the Manila SV Batang Sampaloc in 2024.

+For the 2026 season, the team reverted back the name to the Basilan Steel.

 Team identity

-The former logos of the Basilan Steel (left) and Viva Portmasters (right).
+Former logos used under the sponsorship of Starhorse Shipping Lines.